Nutrition Care Process for RPM and CCM Weight Loss Monitoring Programs

 MyPlate is an approach that can be used to plan healthy and balanced meals for everyone in the family.
 MyPlate puts emphasis on five different food groups: vegetables, fruits, protein, whole grains, and dairy.
 Each of these groups takes a percentage of the plate.
 The recommendation is to fill up 50% of the plate with vegetables and/or fruits, 25% of the plate with high protein foods, and 25% of the plate with grains/complex carbohydrates.
 Dairy can be used to complement food choices and can be included in one or more meals per day.

 The purpose of the plate is to provide a guide for portion control and highlight the importance of eating whole foods that are high in vitamins and minerals and that support body processes.
 While MyPlate was developed to guide the food choices of healthy people, it does not take into consideration specific conditions or special diets.
-But with the help of RPM Logix’s Care Team dieticians, the MyPlate diet can be adapted to fit the needs of different individuals and populations.
+But with the help of RPM Logix’s Care Team dietitians, the MyPlate diet can be adapted to fit the needs of different individuals and populations.

 My Dash Diet